keptn-contrib/jmeter-service/README.md

 # JMeter Service

-## Keptn V1 has reached end of life on December 22nd, 2023 similar to [Keptn V1](https://github.com/keptn/keptn).
+## This service has reached end of life on December 22nd, 2023 similar to [Keptn V1](https://github.com/keptn/keptn).

 **Before you start**